• Deutsch

 Cycling as a sustainable mobility solution for the future.

 Last week, we held our 10th MCube Speaker Series, focusing on the „Future of Mobility,“ on the rooftop terrace of Vorhoelzer Forum, of the Technical University Munich.
+The event took place on June 22, 2023.
 This time the session revolved around the question “Where can bicycles bring improvements and what are their limits?”
 It is widely known that cycling has the potential to revolutionize urban mobility, but concerns regarding personal safety must be addressed next to providing secure cycling infrastructure.
 Three experts in the areas of cycling advocacy, urban logistics and traffic safety came together to discuss the potential of cycling as a sustainable urban mobility solution (thus promoting greener and more efficient transportation systems), and to display the key factors that need to interplay more strongly in the future to create safe, accessible, inclusive and enjoyable cycling experiences for everyone.

 Introduced by @ Oliver May-Beckmann (Managing Director @ MCube), the event started off with 3 pitches by each of the invited mobility experts in their respective area of expertise.